 For this verse, I prefer the KJV translation over the NIV.
 We remember that, in chapter two, the prophet complained about God using Babylon as an instrument of judgment on His people and we saw God's answer to him.
 Now, we see that he says he heard from God and was afraid for the people of Babylon as God explained that they would be dealt with.
 Habakkuk went from condemning them to now praying that God would remember to show them mercy.
 That is an example of what Jesus was talking about when He taught us to pray for our enemies.

-God came from Teman, the Holy One from Mount Paran.
-Selah His glory covered the heavens and his praise filled the earth.
+God comes from Teman, the Holy One from Mount Pa'ran.
+His splendor covers the sky, and his praise fills the earth.

 The prophet continues his prayer by remembering that God was with Abraham when he left Ur of the Chaldeans (southern Iraq) and went to Canaan (Israel).
 The meaning of the term "Selah" is somewhat lost but it is believed to be a pause in the music.

-His splendor was like the sunrise; rays flashed from his hand, where his power was hidden.
+His brightness is like the sun, rays come forth from his hand - that is where his power is concealed.

 It was by God's power that Abraham was led to Canaan.
 He simply trusted God in faith and followed.
 Habakkuk remembers this in his prayer and is strengthened by the fact that God will lead His people if they simply do the same.